CakeWP/block-options/readme.txt

 = 1.0 =
-* Initial Plugin release
+* Initial Block Options for Gutenberg Plugin release

 == Upgrade Notice ==

 = 1.0 =

-* Initial Plugin release
+* Initial Block Options for Gutenberg Plugin release

 == Contact and Credits ==

-Widget Options for WordPress is maintained and developed by <a href="https://phpbits.net/">Phpbits Creative Studio</a>.
+Block Options for Gutenberg Editor is maintained and developed by <a href="https://phpbits.net/">Phpbits Creative Studio</a>.